deepsuthar496/BurpGPT/README.md

-# Burp Suite AI Scanner Extension
+# Burp Suite AI Assistant Extension

 A Burp Suite extension that uses AI to analyze HTTP requests and identify security vulnerabilities.